 Fresh mint — You can use mint or spearmint.
 Just make sure it is fresh.

-Ice — You’ll need some big ice cubes for the pitcher, and also crashed ice or smaller cocktail ice cubes for each glass.
+Ice — You’ll need some big ice cubes for the pitcher, and also crushed ice or smaller cocktail ice cubes for each glass.
 (Plenty of it!)

 — 1 cup fresh mint or spearmint leaves (stems discarded) + a few more with the stem for garnish